Rockwell-Collins Aircraft AN/ARC-174 or 718 series system

 490T-2A

-490T-3 Used with high power systems (fan cooled)
+490T-3 Used with high power systems such as the URG-II series and not the 718 Series

 490T-9 Used mostly with the 618T-2 series, Part number 522-4994-001, 115 VAC/400 HZ power requirement